wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 by reading the data item and its wt atomically, and storing the wt in the read set as well.
 During version-based validation, the wt is re-read and compared with the wt in the read set.
 If they differ, then a write operation has been performed on the data item, and the transaction aborts.
-For set intersection-based validation, if the validating transaction's read set has an non-empty intersection with
+For set intersection-based validation, if the validating transaction's read set has an non-empty intersection with a committed transaction's write set, then the wt of data items in both sets are compared with the ct of the committed transaction.
+If ct is smaller than wts of all data items, the validating transaction does not need to abort, because all committing writes are performed before the corresponding reads in real-time.